 Cassandra's Legacy - the main blog I keep, about one post per week dedicated to sustainability, resource depletion, system dynamics, and more

 The Seneca Effect - this is mainly a repository of the posts relative to the Seneca collapse published on Cassandra's Legacy, but it also contains some original posts.

 Chimeras.
 A very personal blog, where I publish on my (sometimes weird) interpretations of ancient myths, poetry, and literature.

-Effetto Risorse (in Italian) The twin of "Cassandra's Legacy", it publishes not only my posts, but a variety of other people's posts and many translations form English
+Effetto Risorse (in Italian) The twin of "Cassandra's Legacy", it publishes not only my posts but a variety of other people's posts and many translations from English